klanchman/SwiftGraphQLOpCodegen/README.md

 ### Operation.stencil

+Used in multi-file mode.
 This template defines how individual operations are generated.

 #### Context